AlexandreGrego1/PersonalPortfolioProject/README.md

 ### Wireframing

-I have applyed differents concepts from different ideas of projects that I have done during my short developer studies path, and the pages were developed as per below:
+This portfolio project was developed as per description pages below:

 #### HOME